Your browser does not support JavaScript!

 Fermenting fruit and vegetables

 The fermentation process emits odours and gases highly attractive to fruit flies.
 When the emerging larvae hatch from their eggs, there will be plenty of food nearby.
+Fruit flies also often lay eggs on rotten food.
+The main culprits include:

 Drains and bins